edgedb/edgedb/docs/guides/cloud.rst

 web-based GUI <https://cloud.edgedb.com/>`_.

 The first time you access the web UI, you will be prompted to log in.
-Once you log in with your account, you'll be on the Instances tab of the front page which shows your instance list.
-The other two tabs allow you to manage your Org Settings, and Billing.
+Once you log in with your account, you'll be on the "Instances" tab of the front page which shows your instance list.
+The other two tabs allow you to manage your organization settings and billing.

 Instances
 ---------

 If this is your first time accessing EdgeDB Cloud, this list will be empty.
-To create an instance, click "Create new instance".
+To create an instance, click "Create new instance."
 This will pop up a modal allowing you to name your instance and specify the version of EdgeDB and the region for the instance.

-Once the instance has been created, you'll see the instance dashboard which allows you to monitor your instance, navigate to the management page for its database(s), and create secret keys.
+Once the instance has been created, you'll see the instance dashboard which allows you to monitor your instance, navigate to the management page for its databases, and create secret keys.

 You'll also see instructions in the bottom-right for linking your EdgeDB CLI to your EdgeDB Cloud account.
 You do this by running the CLI command ``edgedb